keyan-m/plutus-js-bridge/README.md

      $ cabal run plutus-bridge-app -- outputFile.js makeDatum1.json makeDatum2.json
      ```

-     The expected arguments are the output Javascript file, followed by a list
+     The expected arguments are the output JavaScript file, followed by a list
      of JSON files, where their filenames are used as the names of their
      repective generated functions.
 For instance, `path/to/makeDatum1.json`
-     would result in a function named `makeDatum1` in Javascript.
+     would result in a function named `makeDatum1` in JavaScript.

 ## Notes on Sample Values